Jewelry Photographer Bay Area - San Francisco | Nationwide via Mail

 Removing the background: If you want to remove the gray background from product images, see this post on background removal tools.

-FX (Full frame cameras) v.
+FX (full frame cameras) v.
 DX (cropped sensor cameras)

 Now, there is more to it that the size of the sensor i.e. higher end camera’s are quieter, auto focus faster, built more sturdy, better for large prints etc., but for online sellers, the size of the frame is the main reason to move to FX, not web image quality.

 For jewelry or most other product photography related work, you don’t need an FX camera.
 Any starter DSLR or mirrorless camera will do.
+However, if you want one camera for your jewelry as well as other needs such as if you’re into nature photography or like shooting portraits, then a full frame camera is a better choice.

 Best Lens for Jewelry Photography?